Getting Started with Multibuzz

 - Visitor/Session record creation

-Important: Session POSTs are async and non-blocking.
+Important: All API calls are async and non-blocking.
 Your page render is not slowed.

 Disable if needed: